sugardraw/secret-santa-firebase-react/README.md

 ## Secret Santa

-Log in our the Secret Santa Claus!.
+Join our Secret Santa!.
 For this project i used :

 1. React
 2. Bootstrap